 FOLLOW-UP AND REVIEW

-We will review the progress made in implementing the Global Compact in the framework of the United Nations through a State-led approach and with the participation of all relevant stakeholders.
+We will review the progress made at local, national, regional and global levels in implementing the Global Compact in the framework of the United Nations through a State-led approach and with the participation of all relevant stakeholders.
 For follow-up and review, we agree on intergovernmental measures that will assist us in fulfilling our objectives and commitments.

 Considering that international migration requires a forum at global level through which Member States can review the implementation progress and guide the direction of the United Nations’ work, we decide that: